 For all the times other emotions are at the root of my anger, my tendency to live like an unsupervised toddler is just as often a trigger.
 As if my adult self doesn’t know better, I barrel through my days without resting, overstimulating my senses.
 I refuse to eat my vegetables and instead fill up on empty calories.
 I sit in front of a screen for hours on end rather than playing outside.

 When my kids were little, if one of them threw a tantrum, I always asked myself, “How long has it been since food or rest?”
 I knew how quickly emotions could spiral if my toddlers’ basic physical needs went unmet.
 Why am I so slow to recognize those same needs in myself?

 It’s much harder to tackle the issues beneath anger if I’m also battling sensory overload or blood sugar fluctuations.
 Self-parenting means looking at unbecoming emotions with a caregiver’s eyes, recognizing my body’s imbalances, and disciplining myself to pause for sustenance or rest.

 Speaking of anger, there have been times when mine was directed heavenward.
 For years I couldn’t admit that, even to myself.
-What right had I to be angry with God?

 In the ensuing stillness, I expected to feel every bit of the yawning chasm that seemed to have opened between us.
-Instead, I sensed the surprising warmth of connection, as if I’d cast narrowed eyes upward only to find Him gazing at me with tenderness, even pleasure.
+Instead, I sensed the surprising warmth of connection, as if I’d cast narrowed eyes upward only to find Him gazing at me with tenderness, even delight.